Linguistics and the Speech and Hearing Sciences

 Courses for Speech and Hearing Science

-Students interested in applying to a Masters, Au.D., or Ph.D. graduate program in Speech and Hearing Sciences are strongly recommended to take the following courses while at Rutgers:
+Students interested in applying to a Masters, Au.D., or Ph.D. graduate program in Speech and Hearing Sciences are strongly recommended to take the following courses in the Department of Linguistics while at Rutgers:

 - 01:615:391 Anatomy and Physiology of the Speech Mechanism (online)